OfficeDev/office-js-docs-pr/docs/tutorials/excel-tutorial.md

     <button class="ms-Button" id="create-table">Create Table</button><br/><br/>
     ```

 5. Open the file **./src/taskpane/taskpane.js**.
-This file contains the Office JavaScript API code that facilitates interaction between the task pane and the Office host application.
+This file contains the Office JavaScript API code that facilitates interaction between the task pane and the Office client application.

 6. Remove all references to the `run` button and the `run()` function by doing the following: